mjur/sometools/README.md

-# BunchOfTools - Framework-Free Client-Side Developer Tools
+# SomeTools - Framework-Free Client-Side Developer Tools

 A collection of fast developer tools that run entirely in your browser.